 Firstly, the traffic flows of Schiphol airport are analysed for each ACC sector, inbounds and outbounds independently.
-The traffic flows are based on the actual/planned/scheduled flight data, typically the takeoff and landing times, and information about the sectors that each flight will cross (for schedule and flight plan data) or has crossed (for actual data).
+The traffic flows are based on the actual/planned/scheduled flight data, typically the take-off and landing times, and information about the sectors that each flight will cross (for schedule and flight plan data) or has crossed (for actual data).
 Then for each traffic flow, so per sector and per inbound or outbound flow, gaps of 4 minutes or more will be identified between consecutive flights in the traffic flow.
 If a gap is found then the number of flights that theoretically could be inserted into that traffic flow is determined, a minimum of 2 minutes3 between flights is used.
 For example, if a gap of 7 minutes is found, then 2 flights could be inserted (at +2 and +4 minutes; +6 is not possible anymore because only 1 minute remains to the aircraft that forms the gap).
-The number of aircraft that theoretically could be inserted in the day.
+The number of aircraft that theoretically could be inserted in the Schiphol traffic flows is called the "remaining capacity".
+This is determined for each hour of the day.